I’m excited and honored to be working in the field of therapy!

 Trauma/Anxiety/Depression: Trauma can impact all important aspects of our lives.
 It’s hard to tackle something as scary as trauma when we don’t have a safe space or a safe other to helps us look and hold our trauma narrative.
 Similarly, depression and anxiety can rob us of the life we want to lead.
 By working collaboratively, we can examine what is no longer serving you and start to work towards building more adaptive ways of coping.
 Through gaining insights into yourself, you can begin to feel more empowered to be more present in your life and in your relationships with others.

 Loss of a Parent/Cancer Support: Losing a parent is a unique and painful experience.
 It feels hard to watch a loved one struggle with illness and to balance staying in touch with your life.
+You might end up moving, quitting your job, or putting your life on hold.
 It is also painful to lose a parent to illness, suicide, or accident.
 You feel different from other people and might feel numb or a crazy intensity of emotion.
 I am here to be with you through this and find a way through the dark.

 Let me help you break down barriers.
 Please call me at (424) 226-6039 or email me at Antonia@AntoniaCardona.com